-This dynamic course will offer students an exciting opportunity to learn more about athletic training and kinesiology.
+This dynamic course will offer students an exciting opportunity to learn more about anatomy, physiology, fitness, and kinesiology.
 This course will offer students an opportunity to gain a greater understanding of science, and the structure and function of the human body as it relates to injury and illness.
 Students will gain an understanding of health concepts familiar to all medical careers such as anatomy, physiology and kinesiology.
 This course will offer students an opportunity to integrate science, physical skill, clinical experience and job readiness skills.
-The main topics of study include; recognition of injury, prevention of injury, treatment, injury assessment, evaluation of injury, rehabilitation, and emergency care.
+The main topics of study include; anatomy physiology, components of fitness, recognition of injury, prevention of injury, treatment, injury assessment, evaluation of injury, rehabilitation, and emergency care.
 Lab work and athletic training skills will consist of evaluations and rehabilitation assignments.
 The clinical internship is recommended for all third year sports medicine students.
-Internship and observation possibilities exist at various health care facilities such as high school training room, sports and physical therapy clinics, fitness centers, hospitals, nursing homes and other related health care institutions.
+Intern-ship and observation possibilities exist at various health care facilities such as high school training room, sports and physical therapy clinics, fitness centers, hospitals, nursing homes and other related health care institutions.
+Successful completion of this course will give you an opportunity to become a Certified Personal Fitness Trainer by taking the NASM-CPT Exam which has a required processing fee for the exam.